sadiyameem/catch-the-falling-objects-game/README.md

 - High score tracker (resets when page is refreshed)
 - You will lose lives when you catch a raindrop or miss any of the apples
 - A Game Over pop will show whne you run out of time or whne your lives are gone
+- When you hover over the button it turns green

 # Screensshots
 Before game starts